ghassenbenali96/GreenGuru/README.md

 ## 🔥 Features

-- Classify plants into 12 categories, as listed above.
-- Detect parasitic herbs using machine learning.
+- Detect parasitic herbs and plant seedlings using machine learning.
 - Simple and intuitive interface for plant management.

 ---